-Magellan founder Evelyn Alexander earned the Certified Educational Planner, or CEP, designation, in 2016.
+Magellan founder Evelyn Jerome-Alexander earned the Certified Educational Planner, or CEP, designation, in 2016.
 One of only 27 educational consultants in the state of California to earn this title, Evelyn was required to take an extensive exam that tested both her institutional knowledge, as well as her ethical and professional standards.
 Certified Educational Planners are required to have a Master’s Degree and at least five years of full-time college advising experience before sitting for the exam, and must continue their professional development through giving and attending seminars, visiting colleges, and volunteer service.

 Why Should Families Choose A Certified Educational Planner?